nodejs/node/doc/api/stream.md

 `chunk` may be a string rather than a Buffer, and `encoding` will indicate the character encoding of the string.
 This is to support implementations that have an optimized handling for certain string data encodings.
-If the `decodeStrings` property is explicitly set to `false`, the `encoding` argument can be safely ignored, and `chunk` will remain the same object that is passed to `.write()`.
+Unless the `decodeStrings` property is explicitly set to `false`, the `encoding` argument can be safely ignored, and `chunk` will remain the same object that is passed to `.write()`.